Mahdi-Kriaa/Big_Mart_Sales_Prediction/README.md

 - The Root Mean Squared Error had a calculation of `$1,062.25`.

 ## Recommendations

-- To increase the sales of the store, the saler must primarily choose the optimal store's features.
+- The use of this model to predict the sales of an item in a store is reliable for an error tolerance of 812$.
-- The tuned decision tree model is better than the linear regression model but, considering the previous regression metrics from how the model performed, using it to make predictions about sales of a product in a specific store would not be a very reliable. in fact the error presented by the RMSE score cannot be ignored.
+- To boost the sales, we must mainly choose the optimal items prices and outlet type.